 Linda Caruso-Haviland is an Associate Professor at Bryn Mawr College and the founder and Director of the Dance Program, and the current Alice Carter Dickerman Chair for the Director of the Arts.
 Prior to her current roles at Bryn Mawr, she founded the dance program at SUNY/Westchester CC and taught in several colleges and universities.
 She also teaches in and directed Bryn Mawr College’s critical thinking and writing program for first year students and has received the College’s Rosalyn R. Schwartz teaching award.
 She received her undergraduate degree in dance from Adelphi University, continued studying technique in NYC, and went on to complete her doctorate in the areas of dance and philosophy at Temple University.
 She has performed with companies in New York and Philadelphia, principally with ZEROMOVING COMPANY under the direction of Hellmut Gottschild, and continues to dance and choreograph.
 Her professional activities include panel presentations, interdisciplinary arts collaborations, and projects focusing on mediating the multiple perspectives that arise from the observation of and writing about dance.
-Her scholarly research has included preserving the work of significant Philadelphia dance artists through oral histories and video documentation and her present writing projects focus on the rise of a professional class of dancers in turn of the century Philadelphia and on the role of bodiedness in both historiography and the archive.
+Her scholarly research has included preserving the work of significant Philadelphia dance artists through oral histories and video documentation.
+Her recent writing projects include a focus on the rise of a professional class of dancers in turn of the century Philadelphia; the role of bodiedness in both historiography and the archive, including co-editing a book on Body as Archive;and investigating the concepts of restaging or reenacting including a three part essay commissioned by the Pew Center for Arts and Heritage two of which are now accessible on the web: Every Copy an Original: William Forsythe and his Restaged Ballets, and Resubstantiating the Dance: William Forsythe's Synchronous Objects

-Madeline Cantor (Associate Director) received her BA from Barnard College and an MFA from the University of Michigan.
-She performed and choreographed independently and as a member of DANCE CONDUIT from 1980-89.
-She has been awarded grants for her choreography and has set her dancers as a guest choreographe on professional companies, youth companies and community groups.
-In adition to directing Bryn Mawr's Dance Outreach Project, she coordinates Dance TAG (Teaching Artists Group), works with young dancers at a Philadelphia public school, trains daycare staff in using movement as a learning tool, and serves on the national board of Dance and the Child International.
-She was named one of the "Exciting Women to Watch" by the magazine Main Line Today.
+Madeline Cantor (Associate Director) received a BA from Barnard College and MFA from the University of Michigan.
+She performed and choreographed independently and as a member of Dance Conduit from 1980-89.
+She has been awarded grants for her choreography and has worked as a guest choreographer with professional, college and youth companies and community groups.
+At Bryn Mawr she teaches technique, composition, repertory, and a praxis course in arts teaching.
+She directs the Bryn Mawr Dance Outreach Project, a group which performs in Philadelphia schools, and is involved with reconstruction projects of historic modern dance.
+Outside of Bryn Mawr she directs Dance TAG (Teaching Artists Group), and serves on the national board of Dance and the Child International.

 David Brick graduated from Wesleyan U. with a double major in Dance and English(with special emphasis on Gender issues).
 He is co-Artistic Director of HEADLONG DANCE THEATER, a critically acclaimed company that produces work in an environment of physical, intellectual, and choreographic collaboration.
 The company was awarded a ‘Bessie’ in NYC for their work and was listed in Philadelphia Magazine among its ’50 rising stars.’
 Their work has been presented nationally and internationally, including Dance Theater Workshop (NYC), The Massachusetts Museum of Contemporary Art, P.S.
 122 (NYC), The Philadelphia Museum of Art, The Portland Institute for Contemporary Art, and The Wilma Theater, among others, to a range of audiences, and their work — informed by a deep commitment to collaboration, and formal experimentation — has won many fans and much acclaim.
 Prior to Headlong, David danced with the RICHARD BULL DANCE THEATER.
 David has guest taught and choreographed at numerous colleges and universities and has taught at Temple University and the University of the Arts.
 David is also a sign language interpreter.
 He has received a Pew Fellowship in the Arts, an Independence Fellowship, and, recently, a 2012 creative artist fellowship from the Japan-US Friendship Commission.
 He is also co-founder and Dean of the Headlong Performance Institute, an intensive Philadelphia semester in hybrid performance for which students can receive a full semester of undergraduate credit through Bryn Mawr College.